pdb-94/miguel/README.md

 The report focuses not only on the energetic results of the system evaluation but also on economic and ecologic parameters.
 This makes the results more comprehensible compared to the csv-files.
 The pdf-report can be used as a project brochure.

+## Graphical user interface
+End of June 2023 a graphical user interface (GUI) has been implemented into MiGUEL to increase the usability of the tool.
+With the implentation the entry hurdle is lowered even more.

 ## Database
 MiGUEL features a SQLite database in the directory /data/miguel.db.
 The following tables are included in the database: